-i dont get the idea of your post,i dont think shape size or color makes you fashionable,for my experience here almost everyone are ultimately loving fashion as a way of expression( as the word art maybe too much).there is a big amount of monotonous fellowing tooposted about 2 years ago
+i dont get the idea of your post,i dont think shape size or color makes you fashionable,for my experience here almost everyone are ultimately loving fashion as a way of expression( as the word art maybe too much).there is a big amount of monotonous fellowing tooposted over 2 years ago

-@Patlaenz…what i mean is…to look beautiful and stylish…does one have to fit into being in a certain category of body type and skin colour or u really have to be unique in expressing yourself??posted about 2 years ago
+@Patlaenz…what i mean is…to look beautiful and stylish…does one have to fit into being in a certain category of body type and skin colour or u really have to be unique in expressing yourself??posted over 2 years ago

 It’s culture and time dependent, there’s no ‘monotony’.
-There may be overarching normative trends for each culture, but that completely overlooks individual preferences—and as the saying goes, ‘beauty is in the eye of the beholder’ :)posted about 2 years ago
+There may be overarching normative trends for each culture, but that completely overlooks individual preferences—and as the saying goes, ‘beauty is in the eye of the beholder’ :)posted over 2 years ago

 Agreed with new american ^ Beauty is in the eye of the beholder, and there is something beautiful and unique about each of us that makes us who we are.
-Taking care of yourself doesn’t hurt either :)posted about 2 years ago
+Taking care of yourself doesn’t hurt either :)posted over 2 years ago

 A small part of human beauty is objective, and has to do with biology: there have been studies that show that humans prefer other humans who show traits associated with good health and fertility, like symmetrical features, an hourglass figure for women, a thick head of hair, even skin tone, etc. However, that’s still a very wide range of beauty!